nf-core/eager/docs/output.md

 You can get different variants of the Call statistics bar plot, depending on how you configured  the MultiVCFAnalyzer options.

+If you ran with `--min_allele_freq_hom` and `--min_allele_freq_het` set to two different values (left panel A in the figure below), this allows you to assess the number of multi-allelic positions that were called in your genome.
+Typically MultiVCFAnalyzer is used for analysing smallish on haploid genomes (such as bacteria), therefore a position with multiple possible 'alleles' suggests some form of cross-mapping from other taxa.
+If this is the case, you will need to be careful with downstream analysis of the consensus sequence (e.g. for phylogenetic tree analysis) as you may accidently pick up SNPs from other taxa - particularly when dealing with low coverage data.
+Therefore, if you have a high level of 'het'

+<p align="center">
+  <img src="images/output/multivcfanalyzer/multivcfanalyzer_call_categories.png" width="75%" height = "75%">
+</p>

 If you ran with `--min_allele_freq_hom` and `--min_allele_freq_het` set to the same value, you will have three sections to your bars: SNP Cals (hom), Reference Calls and Discard SNP Call.
 The overall size of the bars will generally depend on the percentage of the genome covered, meaning less well preserved samples likely will have small bars than well-preserved samples.
 Typically you wish to have a low number of discarded SNP calls, but this can be quite high when you have low coverage data (as many positions may not reach that threshold).
 The number of SNP calls to reference calls can vary depending on the mutation rate of your target organism.

-<p align="center">
-  <img src="images/output/multivcfanalyzer/multivcfanalyzer_call_categories.png" width="75%" height = "75%">
-</p>

-If you ran with `--min_allele_freq_hom` and `--min_allele_freq_het` set to two different values, this allows you to assess the number of multi-allelic positions that were called in your genome.
-Typically MultiVCFAnalyzer is run on

 ## Output Files